 3. La Raccolta delle Olive – The Olive Harvest

 Olives and olive oil from Le Marche have a centuries-old history of renown and quality.
-The harvest typically starts around the beginning of November and is done by hand or with mechanical help.
-You can watch the olive collecting, or even try your hand at it—if you’d like a good workout!
+The harvest typically starts in October or November and is done by hand or with mechanical help.
+You can watch the olive collecting, or even try your hand at it.
 After the olives are picked they are brought to a local frantoio to be washed and pressed to become savory extra virgin olive oil.
 Visit a frantoio to see it done and for a memorable olive oil tasting.

 4. Party at a sagra – Food festivals!!!

 It seems that every weekend in the fall, at least one village, if not many, throw a festa to celebrate a local food tradition.
-San Severino Marche’s Sagra della Porchetta, Macerata’s Street Food Festival in early October, and Colmurano’s Paccuce in Festa at the end of November are just some of the many weekly events that include live music, shows, food stands, markets, and children’s activities.
+San Severino Marche’s Sagra della Porchetta, Macerata’s Street Food Festival in early October, and Colmurano’s Borgo in Festa are just some of the many weekly events that include live music, shows, food stands, markets, and children’s activities.
 Our website has a list of events and sites to check to see what’s happening.

 Le Marche’s unique and delicious Vernaccia di Serrapetrona wine is made with native grapes, typically in three diverse styles (two sparkling).
 Often, the grapes are dried for three months to concentrate the flavor.
 On the second and third Sunday in November, Serrapetrona’s area wineries open their doors for guests for tours and to see the dried grapes.
 The lovely village of Serrapetrona hosts a festa with food and wine stands, a market, and music.